 Food really is one of the main appeals of the town, with one of the best farmers’ markets in the country based there offering local produce, and an abundance of specialist shops selling delightful treats such as handmade chocolate and delicate pastries.
 Every Monday an outdoor market draws people from far and wide searching for quirky gifts and bargains, whilst the livestock market is also a unique experience if you’re a stranger to the world of agriculture and animal rearing.

-The River Wye runs through the heart of the town offering picturesque strolls and ample photo opportunities, plus the five-arched stone bridge that dates back to medieval times is also quite a draw for tourists and historians alike.
+The River Wye runs through the heart of the town and onto Ashford-in-the-water, offering picturesque strolls and ample photo opportunities, plus the five-arched stone bridge that dates back to medieval times is also quite a draw for tourists and historians alike.

 - Backdropped by Mam Tor (or the ‘Shivering Mountain’)